Dr Martin Luther King Jr. had a dream.

 We can’t do it while he takes us backward to the days before Dr King and his dream were born.

-It requires a price greater than the seconds it takes to compose a Tweet on a day off from work.
+It requires a price greater than the seconds it takes to compose a Tweet.

 Dr King’s dream and his life and so worth celebrating.